diversityin-tech/diversityin-tech.github.io/_posts/2020-09-25-My-Depression-Was-A-Gift-Alex-Tomaszewska.md

 ---

+DISCLAIMER:
+The Content of this podcast is not intended as a substitute for professional treatment, medical advice, or diagnosis.
+Always seek the advice of your physician (or another qualified health provider of your choice) with any questions you may have regarding a medical condition.

+---

 [Alexandra Tomaszewska](https://www.facebook.com/AlexUnchainedYou) - a former Software Engineer and a Confidence Whisperer.
 You can contact via the [website](https://alextomaszewska.com) and follow her on this Facebook [fanpage](https://www.facebook.com/AlexUnchainedYou).